defunxyz/music-search/README.md

 * Press **SHIFT + ?** - this will open up a dialog with shortcut-keys
 * In an active dialog, press **ESC** to close.

+## WARNING:
+Runs only with older version of node.
+Supported: `Node v14.3.0`.

 ## Installation
 1. Make sure you have [node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/get-npm) installed on your machine.